See how to make a lantern using this easy tutorial. You won't believe how easy these diy lanterns are to sew - even if you've never sewn before!

 You can take a string and hang them up in a kid's room.
 A wonderful decoration!
 These diy lanterns will look really cute when you hang them in the backyard for a birthday party.

 The sewing skills required are the very basic ones.
 An excellent project to start with kids who have not sewn yet, and you can use it to introduce the basic embroidery stitches.
+Feel free to embellish the lantern with more stitching.
+Or sew on additional scrap pieces of felt, or even these felt flowers if you like:

 Save for later: